enkodellc/YouAdMute/README.md

 1. In Chrome go to Window > Extensions
 1. Click the checkbox to enable "Developer mode"
 1. Click the "Load Unpacked Extension" button
-1. Choose the YouMute folder that you cloned in step 1
+1. Choose the YouAdMute folder that you cloned in step 1

 Or download the extension directly from the Chrome Web Store: